How to find the perfect mobile phone for your needs.

 Your mobile phone is probably the most important device you own, so we’re here to help you choose the right one.

 Bigger phones have the edge in our tests, but what do you really need?
-Here’s what you should know about selecting a good model, as well as choosing the right plan and provider.
+Here’s what you should know about selecting a good model.

 There are two parts to deciding what phone to get.
 First, the phone itself – you need to consider everything from size to battery to camera.
 Then you need to think about where you’re going to get the phone from.
 Will it be on a plan and, if so, which telco should you go with?